People Care Ministry

 The types of care provided is the first line of crisis engagement and financial needs.
 Also dealing directly with sin, repentance, restoration, counsel and spiritual direction and leadership.Request an Appointment

-One and One Care Ministry - Stephen Ministry
+One on One Care Ministry - Stephen Ministry

 Stephen Ministry equips lay-people to provide one-to-one Christian care to people in our congregation and community who are experiencing difficulties in their lives.Stephen Ministry